How does overall funding and expenditure relate to school characteristics?

 The data for local authority maintained schools is not directly comparable.
 However it includes categories for contributions for visits, and donations and private funds.
 Across these categories we find that:

-- Maintained primary schools with low proportions of pupils eligible for free school meals generate an extra £100 per pupil whereas primary academies with high proportions of pupils eligible for free school meals generate around an extra £40 per pupil.
+- Maintained primary schools with low proportions of pupils eligible for free school meals generate an extra £100 per pupil whereas maintained primaries with high proportions of pupils eligible for free school meals generate around an extra £40 per pupil.

-- Secondary academies with low proportions of pupils eligible for free school meals generate an extra £120 per pupil, primary academies with high proportions of pupils eligible for free school meals generate around an extra £30.
+- Maintained secondary schools with low proportions of pupils eligible for free school meals generate an extra £120 per pupil, maintained secondaries with high proportions of pupils eligible for free school meals generate around an extra £30.

 These differing patterns of income may merit further investigation.